How to Take Employee Onboarding Process to the Next Level

 Once the employee accepts the offer, the best organizations will schedule a quick call to review the forms, benefits, policies, and set expectations.
 Keeping the new hires engaged will affirm their choice to accept the offer, and forge strong emotional ties with the organization.
 This is the right time to start sketching the agenda for employee orientation.

 Just because an employee accepted the offer doesn’t promise that they’ll turn up for the date of joining.
 During the waiting period, the employee might be open to offers from other potential employers as well.
 So, it is critical to build a good rapport with the employee.
 Let the employee know they’re valued.
+It’s a good idea to also plan the waiting period when you’re designing your employee onboarding process

 The Welcome Swag: